gbadev-org/tonc/content/pages/keys.md

 **{*@fig:key-demo}**: key_demo screenshot, with L and B held.
 </div>

-I have the `key_demo` demo illustrates how these key functions can be used.
+The *key_demo* demo illustrates how these key functions can be used.
 It shows a mode 4 picture of a GBA (a 240x160 8bit bitmap); the colors change according to the button presses.
 The normal state is grey; when you press the key, it turns red; when you release it, it goes yellow; and as long as it's held it's green. {*@fig:key-demo} shows this for the L and B buttons.
 Here's the code that does the real work:

 <div id="cd-key-demo" markdown>